-Gaming Mode invokes the ‘Bitsum Highest Performance’ power plan that keeps your CPU ready to execute code at all times.
-Other, that bit of latency seen while unparking cores, or ramping up the CPU frequency, degrades performance of bursting CPU loads, which are the most common type.
+Performance Mode invokes the ‘Bitsum Highest Performance’ power plan that keeps your CPU ready to execute code at all times.
+Otherwise, you would cope with that extra bit of latency seen while unparking cores, or ramping up the CPU frequency, which degrades performance of bursting CPU loads – the most common type.

 For a long time, Bitsum provided the knowledge and capacity for users to customize their power plans, and automate when those power plans are induced.

 With ParkControl, we revealed hidden CPU settings that control core parking, and wrote about how much core parking and CPU frequency scaling can affect performance of real-world CPU loads.
 Put simply, these power saving technologies work well at conserving energy, but come with a trade-off.

 When the CPU is down-clocked or cores parked, it is not ready to execute code, and thus some degree of ramp-up time is required when new code needs executed.
 This especially impacts performance of bursting CPU loads.

 Process Lasso offers a power plan pre-configured for maximal performance.
 When in this new Bitsum Highest Performance power plan, your CPU always remains ready to execute new code.
 Core parking is disabled and the CPU is always running at its maximum frequency.
 You can automate when it is induced with Process Lasso’s Performance Mode, or you can use the default application power profiles feature.

 Thus, Performance Mode will induce this new highest performance power plan, and also make a few tweaks to the behavior of ProBalance – which will keep background processes from interfering with your real-time operations.